Book a Consultation

 Not generally speaking.
 Some offshore posts do so as a matter of course.
 If an interview is requested, this may be conducted either in person or by phone.

-Australian migration law does NOT require that an applicant for a partner visa to get married to their Australian sponsor to apply for a partner visa.
+Australian migration law does NOT require an applicant for a partner vis to be married to their Australian sponsor.

 However, they are required to present evidence to verify that their relationship is genuine and continuing.